Food Loss and Waste

 Headquartered in Geneva, GAIN is a Swiss-based foundation that works closely with governments, businesses and civil society to tackle global malnutrition and to transform food systems to provide everyone better access to nutritious, safe and affordable food.
-Ahead of the Food Systems Summit, GAIN has launched a partnership with the World Wildlife Foundation to deepen thinking on food systems transformation and to accelerate adoption of new solutions, all while leading the Summit’s Action Track.
+Among other issues, GAIN conducts studies and organizes workshops on the theme of food loss and waste.

 International Institute for Sustainable Development (IISD)

 Aiming to provide a world where people and the planet thrive work, the work of IISD focuses on accelerate solutions for a stable climate, sustainable resources, and fair economies.
 Recognizing the complexity of today’s challenges, they work on sustainable solutions on various fields such as food and agriculture, nature-based solutions, and climate change.
 Among their many resources, they provide insights into the issue of food loss ans waste.

 ISO has more than 1,600 standards related to the food sector, with many more in development.
 International standards can help combat food loss and waste, by providing guidance to save resources.
 On this issue, UNEP and FAO participate in various ISO technical committees and have been involved in the development of some of these standards.

 International Trade Centre (ITC)